 Trousers: Must be solid navy blue, plain, tailored pants.
 Tailored pants are further defined as having a straight or tapered leg with a full hem or cuff.
 Tailored pants also should have a button or other fastener at the waist.
 Pants with drawstring waist are not considered tailored.
 Trousers with flared or slit cuffs are not acceptable.
 Also not acceptable are blue jeans, corduroy, royal blue slacks, pants with colored stitching, exterior pockets or loops, pockets with flaps or pockets on the sides.
 Trousers should not bunch at the ankle or cover the shoe.
 Trousers must be worn on the natural waist.
-Belts are required for boys in grades 5-8.
+Belts are required for boys in grades 6-8.
 Pants must be worn with belts at the waist and belts must be through the loops.
 NO studded belts or large belt buckles.
+Belts must be navy, black or dark brown.
 Pants and shirts must fit appropriately.